What is the Community Foundation?

 Who does the Community Foundation serve?

-The Community Foundation serves the residents in a 14-parish area of North Louisiana stretching from Shreveport-Bossier east to Ruston and Monroe and south to Natchitoches.
+The Community Foundation serves the residents in a 14-parish area of North Louisiana: Bienville, Bossier, Caddo, Claiborne, DeSoto, Jackson, Lincoln, Morehouse, Natchitoches, Ouachita, Red River, Sabine, Union, and Webster.
 Donors may designate a geographical area of interest, a specific nonprofit, or field of interest to be served when creating a fund.

 Who governs the Community Foundation?